StoutLogic/acf-builder-wiki/Fields.md

     ]
 ]
 ```
 Notice how the `key`, `name` and `label` values are automatically populated based on the name passed into the field.
-Much like the [FieldGroups](../Field-Groups#acf-builder-field-group-defaults) generates defaults based on the name. `key` will prepend `key_`, `name` will be the same, and `label` will get title cased and the underscores replaced with spaces.
+Much like the [FieldGroups](../Field-Groups#acf-builder-field-group-defaults) generates defaults based on the name. `key` will prepend `key_` and the field group's name 'background_', `name` will be the same, and `label` will get title cased and the underscores replaced with spaces.

 The `type` setting is automatically generated based on the `addField` method used.